UTSCC09/project-dungeon-masters/README.md

  - **Dice roller**: this includes the DM interface to prompt a dice roll, the PC interface to roll the die, the calculation and displaying the result on a backlog.
     - The calculation includes Combat dice rolls and Result of decided action dice rolls.
     - Players can also manually enter a value if they prefer to use in-real-life dice but also want to add the result to the backlog.
- - **Level up**: once the exp reaches a threshold according to the rules, the character sheet gets updated accordingly.

 # Additional features that will be complete by the Final version
 The following features will be completed by the Final version: